-- 1) a compatible mastic embedded with granules. - 2) a reinforced 2-component liquid membrane flashing, applied in keeping with the standards found in 10.3.8 Liquid Membrane Flashing and 11.3.3.3 Liquid Membrane Flashing. - 5) should show continuous visible bleed-out of bitumen along all edges of the patch. - 16) Housekeeping pads situated on top of the finished roof surface and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation).
+- 2) onto the roof field, by at least 100 mm (4"). - 5) aligned with the base field membrane runs, or oriented 45-degrees to the base field membrane. - 4) covered with cap membrane that terminates on the water plane at the base of a penetration flashing, and is sealed along the cut edge of the membrane with - 1) a compatible mastic embedded with granules. - 2) a reinforced 2-component liquid membrane flashing, applied in keeping with the standards found in 10.3.8 Liquid Membrane Flashing and 11.3.3.3 Liquid Membrane Flashing. - 5) should show continuous visible bleed-out of bitumen along all edges of the patch. - 16) Housekeeping pads situated on top of the Finished Waterproofing System and supporting a combined load less than 90 kg (200 lbs) must be separated from the roof with a bond-breaking layer (i.e. XPS insulation).
 Housekeeping pads supporting larger loads must conform to the standards for sleepers or equipment pads (11.1.2.2 (7)). - 17) Pourable sealant pockets should be used only when a purpose-made flashing is not available or practicable.